laszewsk/mlcommons/webpage/frontpage-v2.md

   * Training samples: Data is decided spatially in an 80%-20% fashion between training and validation.
 The full dataset covers 6 degrees of longitude (-114 to -120) and 4 degrees of latitude (32 to 56) In Southern California.
 This is divided into 2400 spatial bins 0.1 degree (~11km) on a side
   * Validation samples: Most analyses use 500 most active bins of which 400 are training and 100 validation.
 * Example implementation
-  * Model: 3 state of the art geospatial deep learning implementations are provided
+  * Model: 3 state-of-the-art geospatial deep learning implementations are provided
   * Reference Code: <https://github.com/mlcommons/science/tree/main/benchmarks/earthquake> (Second model below)
   * Run Instructions: This is set up currently as a Jupyter notebook to run on Colab/GitHub.
 A container DGX version is also available
   * Time-to-solution: 1 to 2 days on a single GPU